Traces of Exploitation in Childhood

 Project Developer & Supervisor: Kameel Ahmady

-Published in Farsi (English version under print): Avaye Buf, Denmark 2021
+Published in English: Avaye Buf, Denmark 2021 and Scholar Press 2024

-The book was published on June 12 of 2021, International Day Against Child Labour.
+The English version of this book was published on Apr of 2024.
 In this book, while introducing different forms of child labour, the causes of continuing child labour and the risks that early labour entails for children are also examined.

-In terms of scope, this research for the first time systematically identified more than 57 economic sectors in which child labour is used, and its geographical areas covers two major Iranian cities: the capital city of Tehran and the neighbouring city of Karaj and their neighbourhoods.
-Field work was largely conducted in the summer of 2020 at a time where the Covid 19 pandemic added to the economic stagnation and poverty among the research population.
+In terms of scope, this research for the first time systematically identified more than 57 economic sectors in which child labour is used, and its geographical areas cover two major Iranian cities: the capital city of Tehran and the neighbouring city of Karaj and their neighbourhoods.
+Fieldwork was largely conducted in the summer of 2020 at a time when the Covid 19 pandemic added to the economic stagnation and poverty among the research population.
 The age group of research participants ranged from 6 to 18.
-In total, over 300 interviews with children, parents, employers and practitioners were carried out, and the data was complemented by around 150 hours of participant observation by the research team.
+In total, over 300 interviews with children, parents, employers, and practitioners were carried out, and the data was complemented by around 150 hours of participant observation by the research team.

-In addition to challenges of access, this research had to reflect on several ethical issues, including informed consent, confidentiality of data, and the safety and wellbeing of children and researchers.
+In addition to challenges of access, this research had to reflect on several ethical issues, including informed consent, confidentiality of data, and the safety and well-being of children and researchers.
 Due to the largely illicit nature of child labour, finding mediators to access this group or building rapport with the research community proved to be a difficult task.
 Despite this, several NGOs working in the area provided invaluable support in facilitating access to children and were crucial in opening a window to child labour in contemporary Iran.
-English version of the book coming soon.

 traces of exploitation in childhood avayebuf com